-5.1 Effects of Error Type on Performance and Subjective Response
+5.1 Effects of error type on performance and subjective response

 To answer our initial research question RQ1, based on the differences in the nature of each error, we predicted that accuracy and latency errors can impact participants' performance more negatively.
-Indeed, this can be observed in Figure 5.
+Indeed, this can be observed in Fig. 7.
 In the case of our task, the temporal and spatial offset introduced through accuracy and latency errors led to more misinterpretations than precision and dropout errors.
-This offset posed a bigger potential for the gaze ray to be on the wrong human for a longer duration of time, causing temporary misinterpretations similar to Holmqvist et al.'s example for accuracy errors [13].
+This offset posed a bigger potential for the gaze ray to be on the wrong human for a longer duration of time, causing temporary misinterpretations similar to Holmqvist et al.'s example for accuracy errors [16].
 This required participants to rely more on the movement patterns of the human targets and spend more time on target identification.

-We observed that our participants subjectively assessed their performance to be worse than their actual performance, supporting our Hypothesis H4 and suggesting a response to part of our research question RQ3, which is similar to Waltemate et al.'s findings on how participants had a tendency to rather perceive themselves as the cause of error in a visual movement task rather than an introduced system error [31].
+We also observed that our participants subjectively assessed their performance to be worse than their actual performance, supporting our Hypothesis H4 and suggesting a response to part of our research question RQ3, which is similar to Waltemate et al.'s findings on how participants had a tendency to rather perceive themselves as the cause of error in a visual movement task rather than an introduced system error [40].
 We also observed a lower score for cognitive load for precision compared to other error types, partly supporting our Hypothesis H3b.
 Surprisingly, we did not find a difference for SP1 (i.e., confidence in answers) and SUS1 (i.e., ease of use), thus not supporting our Hypotheses H3a and H3c.
 We think that the novelty of the interaction, some perceived similarity among blocks, and participants' generally lower self-assessment of performance might have caused them to give similar confidence scores for the different error types, although it is important to note that for all error types the mean confidence was higher than 5 on a scale of 1 to 7.

-5.2 Effects of Error Level on Performance and Subjective Error Estimation
+5.2 Effects of error level on performance and subjective error estimation

-We found multiple effects indicating a relative increase in response time and a decrease in error rate for simulated error levels for different error types, partly confirming our Hypothesis H1.
+We found multiple effects indicating a relative increase in response time and an increase in error rate for simulated error levels for different error types, partly confirming our Hypothesis H1.
 To answer our second research question RQ2, we collected subjective estimates of what participants indicated as tolerable thresholds for error levels.
 Their responses indicate that for our task, thresholds of 2.35 deg for accuracy, 1.36 deg for precision, 265.9 ms for latency, and 23.35% for dropout were acceptable.